Newsletter

 RESUMING OUR HOPE CIRCLE MEETINGS

-Have you picked up your copy of the church directory yet?
-If you would like to update your contact information or if you have corrections, please let me know.
+Note: If you would like to update your contact information or if you have corrections, please let the church office know.
+The best way is to email Leanne Martinsen at secretary@napavalleylutheran.org.

 Thank you to the members of our congregation that have been sending in your contributions to the church office.
 It is much appreciated.
 Your financial giving to NVLC is still necessary for us to maintain needs of the congregation.
 Remember, that although we did not provide boxes of offering envelopes, as in past years, we still have the opportunity to make special offerings for special occasions, any occasion that is special to you!